chrisnoonan98675/site/xl-release/how-to/create-a-create-release-task.markdown

 If you do not set **Created release ID** to a variable, then the release will proceed normally, but you will not be able to refer to the created release in other tasks.

 The example above shows a task that will create and start a new release based on the "Front office services release template" template.
-The new release's title will be "Release front office services 2.1", and the value of the template variable `version` will be bound to the release variable `frontOfficeVersion`.
-When the "Release front office services 2.1" release is created, XL Release will store its ID in the `frontOfficeServiceReleaseId` variable.
+The new release's title will be "Release front office services 2.1", and the value of the `${version}` template variable will be set to "2.1".
+When the "Release front office services 2.1" release is created, XL Release will store its unique ID in the `${frontOfficeServiceReleaseId}` variable.